 Don't be clueless!
 Clueless Visitor No. 17 did not know the name of the directory that contains his copy of WordPerfect, so he simply copied the example above.
 As a result, the menu item that he created did not open his copy of WordPerfect.
 Clueless Visitor No. 17's copy of WordPerfect was in fact in the folder C:\WP51, but he cluelessly copied one of the examples shown above, one that works only on an actual system in which WordPerfect was in E:\WP51.
 Don't follow the bad example set by Clueless Visitor No. 17!
 Instead, try to understand what an "example" means!
 It is a concept that is widely useful in many areas of life, and it is well worth taking some time to understand.
 (One of a series of Don't be clueless! warnings, presented by this site as a public service.)

-For any Windows version through XP, but not for Vista or Windows 7: If you want to specify whether WPDOS opens in full-screen or windowed mode, use Windows Explorer to navigate to your WPDOS directory (typically something like C:\WP51 or C:\COREL\WP62 or something similar); right-click on WP.COM (if you have such a file; right-click on WP.EXE if you don't), choose Properties, go to the Screen tab, and select either Full-Screen or Windowed; click OK, and close the Windows Explorer window.
+For any Windows version through XP, but not for Vista or Windows 7, 8, or 10: If you want to specify whether WPDOS opens in full-screen or windowed mode, use Windows Explorer to navigate to your WPDOS directory (typically something like C:\WP51 or C:\COREL\WP62 or something similar); right-click on WP.COM (if you have such a file; right-click on WP.EXE if you don't), choose Properties, go to the Screen tab, and select either Full-Screen or Windowed; click OK, and close the Windows Explorer window.
 (Wait!
 What exactly does "right-click" mean?)
 If you have both WP.COM and WP.EXE in your directory, perform this step on both files.
 If you don't see WP.COM or WP.EXE, then you need to tell Windows to display file extensions; see the procedure described elsewhere on this site.
 (Note for experts only: If you use a batch file to launch WP, you may need to add a line to the batch file that changes the current directory to the directory that contains WP.COM or WP.EXE before the batch file launches WP; of course, if you prefer, the batch file can then change the current directory to any other directory after the step that launches WP.)